-Following this local inspection, you'll be ready for official grid interconnection.
-A representative from your utility company will come by to do their final evaluation of the solar panel system.
-If there are no glaring issues, your panels will go live when they "give the okay" and connect your system to the grid.
-You can expect to wait two weeks to a month for the town and utility approval to occur and for the interconnection to go live.
+Next, a representative from your utility company will conduct a final evaluation of the solar panel system.
+If there are no glaring issues, your panels will go live when they give the okay.
+It ordinarily takes two weeks to a month for your system to receive approval and officially go live.

 How much do solar panels cost to install?

 According to data from the EnergySage Marketplace, going solar costs between $17,500 and $24,640 after accounting for the federal solar tax credit.
 This cost will likely drop further once you apply for any rebates from your state, your local government, and your utility.